Down the TBR Hole #186

 • Decide: keep it or should it go?

-My shelf is holding steady at 1092 books.
-I finished a book but added a book to my wishlist.
+My want-to-read shelf is up one book to 1139.
+I finished a book, but I added a couple to my wishlist.

 This week’s books: